snphillips/nofrillztwitter/README.md

 no frillz twitter is a simple twitter client that returns recent tweets based on the user's search query.
 This repo contains both the node/express backend and javascript front-end.

+## But Why?
+Isn't this just a worse Twitter client?
+yes

 ## Getting Started

 Clone this repo: